 Northwestern Wildcats Logo

-The 2012 changes align with the general trend of U.S. sports teams removing animals from their logo.
+The 2012 changes align with the broader trend among U.S. sports teams of removing animals from their logos.
 The era of mascots is becoming a thing of the past, giving way to a strict style and demonstrating the close connection between the playing community and its institution.

 In 2012, Northwestern began a partnership with Under Armour, which provides equipment for athletes.
 This was the impetus for a change in the team’s visual identity.

-The new Wildcats emblem consists of an unusual shape of the letter N, which corresponds to the school’s full name – Northwestern University.
+The new Wildcats emblem features an unusual shape of the letter N that corresponds to the school’s full name, Northwestern University.
 It looks like it’s scratched out with a clawed paw, indicating speed, pressure, and synchronicity.

 Font and Colors